California

 Artist in Residence Program

 By supporting artists who work with recycled materials, RWO and AAYC hope to encourage the public to conserve natural resources and promote new ways of thinking about art and the environment.
-Two four-month residencies will commence on Sunday, June 1, 2025, and end on Tuesday, September 30, 2025.
+Two four-month residencies will commence on Monday, June 1, 2026, and end on Wednesday, September 30, 2026.

 During their residencies, artists have scavenging privileges at the McMinnville Transfer Station and access to a studio space within the transfer station.
-RWO anticipates artists to create between 8-12 pieces of art during their 4-month residency.
+RWO anticipates artists to create 10+ pieces of art during their 4-month residency.
 At the conclusion of the residencies, RWO and AAYC will host a reception and public exhibition featuring artwork made during the program.
 Each artist also contributes one piece of artwork to RWO’s permanent collection.

 Questions?
 Contact our Waste Zero Specialist.